 Short of calling a local government inspector, your best bet is a piece of dedicated hardware, like this, the Foobot air quality monitor.
 It’s a connected device that you hook up wirelessly, enabling you to monitor and take control of the air that you breathe in your own home.

-It all sounds very impressive, so let’s take a close look at the $199 Foobot – and you can enter below to win our test device!
+It all sounds very impressive, so let’s take a closer look at this $199 device.

 What’s in the Box?